That One Time in Sedona + The Scoop on Superfoods

 Aug 18, 2015,

-I couldn’t make out the problem exactly, given the live traveling flute music that was getting closer and closer to our table, but it was something about a $25.00 package of goji berries and some spoiled maca powder.
-It sounded pretty dramatic, so I nonchalantly tilted my head closer but the fucking flutists were at our table now, making it impossible for me to eavesdrop.
+“If my reishi powder is organic and fair trade, does it have to be certified non-GMO as well?”
+The jury was still out on that one when I got distracted by another conundrum.
+I couldn’t make out the problem exactly, given the live traveling flute music that was getting closer and closer to the table, but it was something about a $25 package of goji berries and some spoiled maca powder.
+It sounded pretty intense, so I nonchalantly tilted my head closer, but the damn flutists were now at the table, making it impossible for me to eavesdrop.

 Here’s the thing.